arjunkmrm/babelfish/README.md

 This is a project [Valli](https://github.com/vallipichappan) and I built for angelhack's HackSingapore 2024.
 - **Problem statement:**
-    - Navigating banking applications is tough.
+    - Navigating banking applications is tough, there are 20 - 30 tools in an application.
-    - Many useful features end up not even being used.
+    - Many useful features end up not being used or not even known.
-    - *How can we make navigating banking applications so simple, that even your grandma would love to use it.*
+    - *How can we make navigating banking applications so simple, that even your grandma would love to use it?*
 - **Solution:**
     - Create generative user interfaces on the fly based on user interaction in any language.
     - *Say goodbye to navigating through the UI, let the UI navigate to you.*